limcheekin/eth-erc721-physical-asset-delivery/README.md

     NEXT_PUBLIC_INFURA_PROJECT_ID=...
     NEXT_PUBLIC_NFT_STORAGE_API_KEY=...
     ```
-   As the `.env.local` file is not stored in the repo, for the deployment to Skynet, you need to add the content of the `.env.local` file as `DOT_ENV_DOT_LOCAL` secret.
+   As the `.env.local` file is not stored in the repo, you need to add the content of the `.env.local` file as `DOT_ENV_DOT_LOCAL` secret for Skynet deployment.

 3. Run the development server
     ```bash